-Travellers from Ireland need an NZeTA for a trip to New Zealand that is less than 90 days long, starting October 1st, 2019.
-The NZ eTA (New Zealand electronic Travel Authority) is already available for Irish citizens to apply online for an eTA tourist visa in order to visit New Zealand.
+Travellers from Ireland must have a NZeTA for a trip to New Zealand that is up to 90 days long, from October 1st, 2019.
+Irish citizens can apply online for an NZeTA (New Zealand Electronic Travel Authority) from the comfort of their home or office.

 eTA New Zealand for Irish Citizens

-Luckily, the New Zealand eTA application form is very simple and easy.
-The application asks for basic information about the applicant and some details about their trip.
-Be sure to complete the New Zealand eTA from Ireland, before travelling.
+The New Zealand eTA application form is very simple and easy to complete.
+The application asks for basic information about the applicant and a few details about their trip.

-The eTA is an official travel document which allows entry into New Zealand.
-Citizens from Ireland who enter New Zealand are required to have an eTA, even for short trips.
-This means that even cruise ship passengers will need to apply for the eTA for Cruise in order to visit New Zealand.
+The NZeTA is an official travel document that allows entry into New Zealand.
+Citizens from Ireland who enter New Zealand are required to have an electronic travel authorization, even for short trips.
+This means that even cruise ship passengers will need to apply for the NZeTA for Cruises in order to visit New Zealand.

-There is a separate eTA for crew members of airlines or cruise lines.
-These individuals will also have to fill out the New Zealand eTA application form.
+There is a separate NZeTA for crew members of airlines or cruise lines.
+Staff working for these companies need to ensure that their employer has acquired this authorisation on their behalf.
 Crew New Zealand eTAs are valid for up to 5 years.

 Necessary travel documentation for the eTA New Zealand from Ireland